-As noted above, employees must make an internal disclosure of wrongdoing before they can make the disclosure to the Ethics Officer.
+As noted above, employees must make an internal disclosure of wrongdoing before they can make a disclosure to the Ethics Officer.
 Departmental officials are required to notify me of these internal disclosures but I have no jurisdiction to investigate until the disclosure is made to me, after at least 30 days have elapsed.
-During 2017-18, I received notification of one internal disclosure that did not proceed to a disclosure to the Ethics Officer; this compares with two last year and three in 2015-16.
+During 2018-19, I received notification of four internal disclosures that did not proceed to a disclosure to the Ethics Officer; two of these disclosures related to the same matter.
+This compares with one last year, two in 2016-17 and three in 2015-16.

-During 2017-18, I received two disclosures of wrongdoing.
-Last year, I received three disclosures and 11 were received in 2015-16 (the first year in which making a disclosure of wrongdoing was available to Nunavut public servants).
+During 2018-19, I received four disclosures of wrongdoing.
+Last year, I received two disclosures, three disclosures were received in 2016-17 and 11 were received in 2015-16 (the first year in which making a disclosure of wrongdoing to the Ethics Officer was available to Nunavut public servants).